uriel1998/tasker-weasel/README.md

    15555551212|15556661313|15557771414

 then tie either ICE task to an event, and it will send a message to all those contacts with your message and location.
-The message formats are as follows:
+The message formats are as follows (where %LOC is replaced by your location and %BATT% replaced by your battery percentage):

 **Send_ICE_message.tsk.xml**
 I need help.
 Please call, text, or check on me.